You're on Your Own, Kid: Critical reception

-"You're On Your Own, Kid" was met with universal acclaim.
-Stephen Thompson of NPR praised the lyrics' specificity and imagery, and the "gorgeous" melody that showcase Swift's talents as a great songwriter.
-Attard considered "You're on Your Own, Kid" one of the Midnights tracks that best display the "matured temperament and the stark intimacy of Swift’s songwriting", and The Guardian critic Alexis Petridis selected it among the songs that are "filled with subtle, brilliant touches".
-Kate Solomon from i praised the track as the album's most emotionally affecting.
+"You're On Your Own, Kid" received widespread acclaim from music critics.
+Stephen Thompson of NPR praised the lyrics' specificity and imagery, and the "gorgeous" melody that showcases Swift's talents as a great songwriter.
+Attard considered "You're on Your Own, Kid" one of the Midnights tracks that best display the "matured temperament and the stark intimacy of Swift's songwriting", and Petridis selected it among the songs that are "filled with subtle, brilliant touches".
+In Slate, the critic Carl Wilson dubbed "You're on Your Own, Kid" one of the album tracks that showcase emotional acuity.
+Kate Solomon from the i praised the track as the album's most emotionally affecting.
+Paste's Ellen Johnson complimented it for a rich narrative that avoids being "overly wordy or sappy", which she found superior to mainstream pop songs.
 In Variety, Chris Willman ranked "You're on Your Own, Kid" at number 49 on his list of the best 50 songs from Swift's repertoire, specifically praising the lyrics.
+Alex Hopper of American Songwriter viewed the song as a fan-favorite and picked it as one of Midnights' best tracks.

 Commercial performance

 Following the release of Midnights, tracks of the album occupied the entire top 10 of the US Billboard Hot 100; "You're on Your Own, Kid" opened at number eight on the chart, with 34.1 million streams, 1,500 downloads, and 498,000 airplay impressions.
-The tracks made Swift the first artist to occupy the top 10 of the Hot 100 and the woman with the most top 10 entries (40), surpassing Madonna (38).
+The tracks made Swift the first artist to occupy the top 10 of the Hot 100 and the woman with the most top-10 entries (40), surpassing Madonna (38).
 It peaked at number six on the Canadian Hot 100 and was certified platinum by Music Canada.
-In the United Kingdom, the song reached number 65 on the UK Singles Chart and received a silver certification from the British Phonographic Industry (BPI).
+In the United Kingdom, the song reached number 65 on the UK Singles Chart and received a platinum certification from the British Phonographic Industry (BPI).

-Elsewhere, "You're on Your Own, Kid" debuted on numerous territories, peaking within the top 40 of Australia (6), the Philippines (6), Singapore (6), Malaysia (7), Iceland (13), Vietnam (13), Croatia (18), India (19), South Africa (19), New Zealand (20), Luxembourg (22), Lithuania (24), Czech Republic (26), Sweden (27), Switzerland (27), Slovakia (32), Norway (34), Hungary (36), Spain (39), and Denmark (40), and further reaching Italy (82), Argentina (98), and France (107).
+Elsewhere, "You're on Your Own, Kid" debuted on numerous territories, and peaked within the top 40 of Australia (6), Ireland (6), the Philippines (6), Singapore (6), Malaysia (7), Iceland (13), Portugal (13), Vietnam (13), Croatia (18), India (19), South Africa (19), New Zealand (20), Luxembourg (22), Lithuania (24), the Czech Republic (26), Sweden (27), Switzerland (27), Slovakia (32), Norway (34), Hungary (36), Spain (39), and Denmark (40), and further reaching Italy (82), Argentina (98), and France (107).
 The song ultimately debuted and peaked at number seven on the Billboard Global 200.